course-details-portlet

 Learning methods and activities

-Total lecture hours: Minimum 20 hours.
+Total lecture and seminar hours: approximately 30 hours.

 Compulsory assignments